ouspg/CyberSecurityTesting101/1.ThinkingLikeAnEngineer/README.md

 Solving the maze by hand is too laborious, and we practice some automation.
 You can use any programming language that you want.

-The maze will be similated trought command-line application [mazy] (ADDED SOON) that is compiled and bundled into this repository.
-It requires `x86_64` Linux to work.
+The maze will be similated throught command-line application [mazy](bin/mazy) that is compiled and bundled into this repository.
+It requires `x86_64` Linux with minimum version `GLIBC_2.2.5` to work.
+You likely meet this requirement.
 Also `ARM64` version for macOS can be provided if that is needed.

-The maze is simulated through 2D grid which has 20x20 cells.
+The maze can be thought as 2D grid which has 20x20 cells.
 Every maze is randomly generated, based on the current _seed_.
-Here is a sample maze with seed value **12345**, which shows the correct path in grid.
+Here is a sample maze with seed value **12345**, which shows the correct path in the grid.
 The task here is to identify the similar path for different seeds, based on some rules.

 ```text